sshareSection: Slurm Commands (1)

-- The number of cpu-seconds of all the jobs that charged the account by the user.
+- The number of tres-seconds (cpu-seconds if TRESBillingWeights is not defined) of all the jobs charged to the account or user.
 This number will decay over time when PriorityDecayHalfLife is defined.

 - Norm Usage (only appears with sshare -l option)

-- The Raw Usage normalized to the total number of cpu-seconds of all jobs run on the cluster, subject to the PriorityDecayHalfLife decay when defined.
+- The Raw Usage normalized to the total number of tres-seconds of all jobs run on the cluster, subject to the PriorityDecayHalfLife decay when defined.

 - Effectv Usage